• Skip to main content

 29. Assume all other responsibilities and perform all other duties as assigned by the building principal or person designated by the district administrator.

-The top candidate will be offered a competitive salary.
-The position is eligible for a strong benefits package that includes health, dental, life, and long-term disability insurance, as well as, paid leave and participation in the Wisconsin Retirement System.
+The top candidate will be offered a competitive salary and a strong benefits package which includes medical and dental insurance co-paid by the school district and employee, life insurance, and long-term disability insurance.
 The position begins on August 19, 2025.

-Applications only accepted through WECAN https://wecan.waspa.org/ using certified staff vacancy ID#234096
+Applications only accepted through WECAN https://wecan.education.wisc.edu/#/ using certified staff vacancy ID#228210

 • Go to page 1